-Tulsi Gyawali, Managing Director of Nepal Sanctuary Treks initiated the program by providing the program’s overview to the children and other participants.
-Apart from tree plantation, various environmental and teamwork activities, an interactive workshop session were the highlight of this program.
+Tulsi Gyawali, Managing Director of Nepal Sanctuary Treks, initiated the program by providing the program overview to the children and other participants.
+Apart from tree plantation, various environmental and teamwork activities, and an interactive workshop session were the highlight of this program.

 Environmental Sustainability Session

-Environmental Sustainability session was conducted by Tulsi Gyawali, Managing Director of Nepal Sanctuary Treks.
-In this session, children were taught about the importance of protecting environmental resources, benefits of sensible use of water, energy and paper, 4R policy: Reuse, Reduce, Refuse and Recycle.
-Prior to tree plantation program, children were educated on the importance of plantation, saving trees and their benefits.
+The environmental Sustainability session was conducted by Tulsi Gyawali, Managing Director of Nepal Sanctuary Treks.
+In this session, children were taught about the importance of protecting environmental resources, the benefits of sensible use of water, energy and paper, 4R policy: Reuse, Reduce, Refuse and Recycle.
+Prior to the tree plantation program, children were educated on the importance of plantation, saving trees, and their benefits.

-In addition, Nepal Sanctuary Treks distributed three Eco-posters to Katja that depicts on sustainability, energy-saving ideas and the tips on proper utilization of the environmental resources.
+In addition, Nepal Sanctuary Treks distributed three Eco-posters to Katja that depicts sustainability, energy-saving ideas, and the tips on proper utilization of environmental resources.

 Child Safety awareness session

 Taking safety into consideration as an important aspect of child development, Tulsi Gyawali delivered the topics on children’s safety awareness.
-The session covers using a method that promotes the safety of self against exploitation, recognize abuse, people’s nature and understand ways of keeping safe.
+The session covers using a method that promotes the safety of self against exploitation, recognizing abuse, people’s nature, and understanding ways of keeping safe.